Métis Nation—Saskatchewan: Contemporary political structures

 The Métis of Saskatchewan met to establish the Métis Nation of Saskatchewan (later renamed to Métis Nation—Saskatchewan in 2000), adopt a constitution in 1993, and declare the Métis Nation of Saskatchewan to be a self-governing body for the Métis of Saskatchewan.
 The first sitting of the Métis Nation Legislative Assembly was in 1994.

 Self-government

 Recognizing their distinct identity as Métis, the pursuit of Métis rights and self-determination, and seeking to be a third order of government, the Métis Nation—Saskatchewan was established as the government of the Métis of Saskatchewan.

-The Métis Nation—Saskatchewan has been operating through legislation for non-profit organizations.
-Though the Métis Nation—Saskatchewan has pushed the limits of what is possible within the legislation to move forward in shaping their governance and moving forward their political aspirations, the legislation has limited what the Métis Nation—Saskatchewan is able to accomplish in terms of being self-governing and independent from the authority of the Government of Saskatchewan and Government of Canada.
+MN—S has been operating through legislation for non-profit organizations.
+Though the Métis Nation—Saskatchewan has pushed the limits of what is possible within the legislation to move forward in shaping their governance and moving forward their political aspirations, the legislation has limited what MN—S is able to accomplish in terms of being self-governing and independent from the authority of the provincial and federal governments.